idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 The QA check all window allows you to select which QA steps to run in one operation.
 Results are conveniently filtered, categorized and highlighted.

-It can be run via QA > Check all or through the "Perform QA before exporting" dialog button when pressing the Export or Finalize buttons.
+It can be run via QA > Check all or through the “Perform QA before exporting” dialog button when pressing the Export or Finalize buttons.

 ## Task